The name of this Association shall be the SUMMERVILLE HOME EDUCATION ENRICHING PROGRAMS, herein referred to as "The Association" or "SHEEP."

 LANGUAGE: Ephesians 4:29 Do not let any unwholesome talk come from your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 Vulgar language and profanity are not permitted.
 Blasphemous language using God’s name inappropriately will not be tolerated.
 Inappropriate language, whether written or spoken, is not permitted.
 All communication, whether spoken or written, between students and others must comply with Biblical standards.
 Written assignments and reading material brought to class must not contain profanity, vulgar language or inappropriate images.

 DRESS CODE: The first rule of dress code is modesty.
 Torso skin, such as abdomen, back, sides and chest, cleavage, or undergarments of any kind must not show, including while sitting, bending, reaching or moving.
 The guide for length of skirts isknee length.
-The guide for shorts is finger-tip length.
+The guide for shorts is mid-thigh.
 See-through clothing and clothing with cut out sections are not permitted.
 T-shirts with inappropriate messages are not permitted.
 Heelys and other wheeled shoes are not permitted.
-Tank tops, spaghetti straps, halter tops, tube tops, mid drifts and other revealing shirts are not permitted.
+Tops that show under garments or cleavage are not permitted.
+You may wear sleeveless shirts but tank tops, spaghetti straps, halter tops, tube tops, mid drifts and other revealing shirts are not permitted.
 Pants, shorts and skirts must be worn with the waistband at the natural waistline, not below it.
+If you are wearing leggings or tights instead of pants your shirt or tunic must be mid-thigh length.

 CLASS TIME: Classes are 50 minutes long.
 Teachers need the entire 50 minutes to deliver their lessons and interruptions are not permitted.
 Interruptions include, but are not limited to, one child monopolizing time by misbehaving or excessive talking.
 Disruptive students may be removed from class and a parent called.
 Parents are welcome to sit in on classes with teacher’s permission, but should reserve conversations with the teacher(s) until the break between classes